 12. Dave Brubeck

 Throughout his career, he worked effectively with fellow musician Paul Desmond.
 It wasn’t his only partnership but it was a long-lived collaboration and its legacy remains relevant today.

 13. Marian McPartland

-When the war ended she followed Shearing’s example and moved to America, where she was influential in the development of bebop and cool jazz.
+When the war ended, she followed Shearing’s example and moved to America, where she was influential in the development of bebop and cool jazz.
 By the 1950s, McPartland was heading her trio and remained a concert favorite for the rest of her career.

 14. Red Garland

 He returned to Texas later in his career, where he continued to play and perform until his passing in 1984 of a heart attack.

 15. Sonny Clark